Tula-gingerbread/Spamhaus-NFQUEUE-Block/README.md

     python main.py > /dev/null
     ```

+## Contributing

+I welcome contributions to this project!
+If you have suggestions, improvements, or bug fixes, please feel free to submit a pull request.

 ## Notes
 - Ensure your operating system is GNU/Linux.
 - This script works only with iptables, so ensure you have iptables installed.